We Asked 10 Mom Influencers How 2020 Affected Their 2021 Goals

 Lisa Canning is a mom of 8, the author of The Possibility Mom: How to be a Great Mom and Pursue Your Dreams at the Same Time, and has an impressive 13.6k followers on Instagram.

 “This past year has changed all of us, in one way or another.
 I like to think that it’s made us realize how fragile some things are: health, security, and even basic pleasures and societal constructs.
 My husband and I both quit our jobs at the start of the pandemic to be at home.
-I was just a few weeks pregnant at the time, and there was a lot of fear and uncertainty surrounding the virus — no one knew how it might impact the pregnancy or small children.
+I was just a few weeks pregnant at the time.
+And there was a lot of fear and uncertainty surrounding the virus.
+No one knew how it might impact the pregnancy or small children.
 We turned inward and started putting more time into our home and our family life.
-We started a marketing business and had the opportunity to help other small businesses that struggled to keep their doors open.
+Also, started a marketing business.
+I had the opportunity to help other small businesses that struggled to keep their doors open.

 Erin Salvetti is a lifestyle blogger and fitness expert.
 Through her wide reach of over 24k Instagram followers and blog www.livinglately.com, Salvetti is able to share a variety of lifestyle experiences, tips, and workout regimes.
 Moreover, she is also the founder of Barre Connect, an organization that helps individuals become certified barre instructors.

 Here’s what she had to say about the impact of 2020 on her 2021 goals:

 “As a fitness instructor and fitness program creator.
 I had always taught in a club or studio.
 I have always held my instructor training in person.
 This year I held my first successful virtual training and completely switched to teaching online.
 I love it, and my goal is to grow a bigger online presence now and even to create my fitness app.”